Analysis | How Germany’s Nord Stream 2 move matches up with Biden’s promise

 German Chancellor Olaf Scholz has issued an order to halt the process of certifying the Nord Stream 2 gas pipeline.
 Well.
 Welcome to the brave new world where Europeans are very soon going to pay €2.000 for 1.000 cubic meters of natural gas!— Dmitry Medvedev (@MedvedevRussiaE) February 22, 2022

 Whether that’s the case remains to be seen — as is whether the decision has any practical impact on what happens from here.
-Meister, for one, said Nord Stream 2 is more symbolic than anything “but practically of secondary importance.”
+Meister, for one, said Nord Stream 2 is more symbolic than anything, “but practically of secondary importance.”

 For Biden, it will surely be hailed as his making good on a key promise.
 If you look closely at what Biden said, though, his comments were a little unclear on the permanence of halting the pipeline, saying both that “there will be no longer a Nord Stream 2” and that “we will bring an end to it” — implying some degree of finality — as well as merely that it would not “go forward” if Russia invaded.
 The White House’s comment Tuesday morning, notably, trended in the latter direction, with press secretary Jen Psaki stating that the promise was that the pipeline “does not move forward.”

-The temporary nature of the pause left the pipeline critics, such as Sen. Ted Cruz (R-Tex.), saying it was a good first step but calling for further steps by the U.S. government — up to and including sanctions on the companies involved.
-Biden and Democrats have resisted sanctioning those companies, though, and Germany’s move would at least seem to buy time.
+The temporary nature of the pause left pipeline critics such as Sen. Ted Cruz (R-Tex.) saying it was a good first step but calling for further steps by the U.S. government — up to and including sanctions on the companies involved.
+Biden and Democrats have resisted imposing sanctions on those companies, though, and Germany’s move would at least seem to buy time.

 To this point, Biden has been content to let Germany take the lead, rather than looking as if he was forcing an ally’s hand.
 On Tuesday, that ally set about moving in the direction Biden said it would.
 If the pipeline is truly brought to an end, Biden can say he accomplished it through diplomacy rather than using blunt economic instruments.
 But we’ve not seen the final word on all that.